Adolfas Ramanauskas: Hiding (1953–1956)

 He obtained fake documents and lived in hiding.
-While in hiding he wrote three-part memoirs, which were hidden by trusted people and uncovered only in 1988–89 during the era of glasnost and first published as Daugel krito sūnų… (Many Sons Have Fallen...) in 1991.
+While in hiding he wrote three-part memoirs, which were hidden by trusted people and uncovered only in 1988–89 during the era of glasnost and first published as Daugel krito sūnų...
+(Many Sons Have Fallen...) in 1991.

 The KGB formed a permanent operational group led by Petras Raslanas and Nachman Dushanski to capture Ramanauskas, which, according to Auksutė Ramanauskaitė-Skokauskienė, had as many as thirty agents in 1956.
 Ramanauskas was betrayed by Antanas Urbonas, a former classmate at Kaunas, and arrested on 11 October 1956.

 Capture, torture and death (1956–1957)

 He was taken to the KGB prison in Vilnius (now the Museum of Genocide Victims) and tortured.
 On 12 October barely alive, he was transferred to a hospital, where doctors noted his many wounds – his eye was punctured 5 times, he was missing genitals, had a bruised stomach, etc. He was cut alive and then stitched.
 Scissors were actively used during his torture.
-This took place despite Nikita Khrushchev having abolished torture.
+This took place despite Nikita Khrushchev having officially claimed to have abolished torture.
 Sentenced to death on 25 September 1957, Vanagas was executed on 29 November 1957.

 His wife Birutė Mažeikaitė was sentenced to 8 years in the Gulag system.

 Awards

 Antemortem

-On 9 April 1946, Ramanauskas-Vanagas was awarded the Zeal Stripe (Uolumo juostelė) for conducting organizational work for the resistance movement and the Bravery Stripe (juostelė "Už narsumą") for heading the attack on Soviet occupants in Merkinė.
+On 9 April 1946, Ramanauskas-Vanagas was awarded the Zeal Stripe (Uolumo juostelė) for conducting organizational work for the resistance movement and the Bravery Stripe (juostelė "Už narsumą") for heading the attack on Soviet occupiers in Merkinė.
 In 1949–1950, he received the Freedom Fight Cross with Swords (1st and 2nd class).